 - Book Cover: 5/5 Love this cover.
 It's perfect for this book.

-- The Feels: 4/5 There is some feel good scenes.
+- The Feels: 4/5 There are some feel-good scenes.

 - Sex Factor: Some Explicit Sex.
 Not overly done, though.

 - Narration: 4/5 I liked Kate for the voice of Sarai/Izabel, but I didn't like Stephen for Victor.
 He just didn't fit right for him.

 Will I continue the series: Yes, I think I will.
 The next book is Fredrik's story.